Who We Are

 - Not slander or unfairly criticise any product in Singapore

 Cheryl always wears black, mostly because she always stains her shirt with food.
-As a Sociology graduate, she finds her degree most useful when it’s used as wall decor.
-Nonetheless, it has helped her realise her love for writing.
+As a Sociology graduate, she finds her degree most useful when used as wall decor.
 When she’s not churning out articles, you can find her eating bread, drinking coffee, and people-watching.

-Leah is ZULA’s self-proclaimed rabak queen who can take 30 #OOTD shots in eight seconds.
-As an ex-stylist at Topshop, most people are surprised to hear she’s from NUS Business and not from the Arts.
-Her favourite acronym is ‘LMAO’ and her most #buaypaiseh moment was chasing her Korean idols and falling into the arms of her favourite oppa at the airport (true story).
+As an ex-stylist at Topshop, most people are surprised to hear that Leah graduated from NUS Business, and not from the Arts.
+Her favourite acronym is ‘LMAO’ and she once fell into the arms of her favourite oppa at the airport (true story).

 Jielin enjoys drawing and eating cereal with kopi-o.
 One time, she hugged Troye Sivan at a fan meet; he complimented her makeup and she went to work wearing the same eyeshadow for months.

 Lynette is a huge Disney fan and secretly dreams of becoming the next beauty guru.
 Besides playing with makeup, you can catch her playing with dogs, munching away, or planning her next getaway.